Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 ### Executing `useEffect` Only After Mounting, Not After Updating

-Sometimes, we have logic we want to execute **only** after the component is initially mounted, and we don't need it to run on update.
+Sometimes, we have logic we want to execute **only once** after the component is initially mounted, and we don't need it to run on update.

 To achieve this, we should ensure that our second parameter, the dependency list, is an empty array.